 In this guide, we go through everything you need to start playing the great game of PLO:

-Omaha poker games can be found on most casinos and online poker sites.
-It’s been steadily growing in popularity, both in the live scene and online.
+Omaha poker has been steadily growing in popularity, both in the live scene and online.
+Today, it can be found on most casinos and online poker sites.

 1. Basic Poker Rules

 The purpose of poker is to win money from bets that others are making on the table.

 You can do this mainly by having the highest-ranking hand, but also by bluffing, which means placing a bet that represents a stronger hand than what you have and makes your opponents fold their cards, surrendering the pot.

 Hand rankings are the same across all poker games and represent the strength of a made hand.
 They are at the center of PLO poker strategy.

 The more difficult the odds to get a specific combination, the higher it will rank.
 As we’ll see below, in PLO you must use 2 hands from your 4 holecards and 3 from the community board.